Does Maximal Extractable Value (MEV) exist on Hedera?

 To better understand MEV in practice, let's consider a real-world example using Uniswap, a decentralized exchange (DEX) built on Ethereum.
 Uniswap enables users to trade ERC-20 tokens without an intermediary, using an automated market maker (AMM) model to determine token prices.

 Imagine that Alice, a trader, identifies an arbitrage opportunity in the market.
 She plans to trade 10 $ETH for a certain amount of $LINK (Chainlink) on Uniswap, and then immediately sell $LINK on another DEX for a higher price, making a profit.
-Alice submits her transaction to the Ethereum network, which includes a gas fee to incentivize validators to include her transaction in the next block.
+Alice submits her transaction to the Ethereum network, which includes a gas fee to incentivize consensus nodes to include her transaction in the next block.

 This example demonstrates how MEV can be exploited in a DeFi protocol like Uniswap, leading to front-running and other manipulative practices that affect the fairness and security of the ecosystem.